 Soovin Kim won first prize at the Paganini International Competition when he was only 20 years old.
 He was later named the recipient of the HenrykSzeryng Career Award, an Avery Fisher Career Grant, and a Borletti-Buitoni Trust Award.
 Subsequently he went on to perform with the Philadelphia Orchestra, San Francisco Symphony, Indianapolis Symphony, Orchestra of St. Luke’s, Stuttgart Radio Symphony, Salzburg Mozarteum Orchestra, and the Accademia di Santa Cecilia Orchestra.
 He has given solo recitals at Weill Hall in New York, Terrace Theater in Washington D.C., Ravinia, Tokyo’s Casals Hall, and the Seoul Arts Center.
 Mr. Kim devotes a considerable amount of time to teaching at Stony Brook University and is also on the faculty of Bard College.
 He is a graduate of the Curtis Institute of Music where he studied with Jaime Laredo and Victor Danchenko, and he also studied with David Cerone and Donald Weilerstein at the Cleveland Institute of Music.
 Mr. Kim maintains a close relationship with the Marlboro Festival and regularly spends summers there.
 Soovin Kim plays on the 1709 “ex-Kempner” Stradivarius which is on loan to him.

 Frank Huang, United States

-He has had great success in competitions since the age of fifteen with top prize awards in the Premio Paganini International Violin Competition and the Indianapolis International Violin Competition.
-He also received Gold Medal Awards in the Kingsville International Competition, the Irving M. Klein International Competition and the D'Angelo International Competition.
+Mr. Huang has had great success in competitions since the age of 15 and received top prize awards in the Premio Paganini International Violin Competition and the Indianapolis International Violin Competition.
+Other honors include Gold Medal Awards in the Kingsville International Competition, Irving M. Klein International Competition, and D’Angelo International Competition.

 Susie Park, Australia